silum/astrokat-wiki/MeerKAT-calibrator-selection.md

 * Optional input arguments such as `--pi`, `--contact` and `--prop-id`, provides metadata that is added when the observation catalogue file is created.
 The purpose of this information is simply informational and is supplementary to the target specification.

+* MeerKAT standard catalogues have a large number of gain calibrators available, but currently only a small number of primary calibrators such as bandpass, flux and polarisation are available.
+Thus, `astrokat-cals.py` will find the _closest gain calibrator_ to the target, the _closet bandpass and flux calibrators_, as well as _additional bandpass and flux calibrators_ to cover the entire LST time range that the target will be visible to ensure a primary calibrator is always visible.

 # Detailed examples